asancdec/MCPricer/README.md

   - `boost_random`: For random number generation.
   - `boost_math`: For statistical functions.
 You can install Boost using a package manager or download it from the [Boost website](https://www.boost.org/).

+## Files

+- `EuropeanOption.hpp`: Header file containing the declaration of the `EuropeanOption` class, which defines the properties and pricing methods for European options.
+- `EuropeanOption.cpp`: Contains the implementation of the `EuropeanOption` class.
+- `MonteCarlo.hpp`: Header file containing the declaration of the `MonteCarlo` class, which performs the Monte Carlo simulation to price options.
+- `MonteCarlo.cpp`: Contains the implementation of the `MonteCarlo` class.
+- `MCPricer.cpp`: The main driver program that creates instances of `EuropeanOption` and `MonteCarlo`, runs simulations, and displays results.

 ## Usage